 Schemes and subsidies in international business

 Are you starting a business abroad, exporting a product or service, or just starting to import?
 Maybe you need extra financing.
 The government can help with this.
 There are various schemes and subsidies available.
-You will have to meet the conditions to make use of these.

 Ask RVO for help and advice

 The Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland, RVO) helps you find the right funding.
 RVO runs various programmes and schemes for the government.
 Can RVO not help you find the right subsidy?
 Then they refer you to international investment agencies for help with financing your plans.
+For example, with international investment companies.

 Increase your funding chances with a quick scan